maevadevs/Go-Developer-Foundation/05-Interfaces/readme.md

     // A byte slice "pointer" for getting the http data
     // make(<type>, <number_of_elements>)
-    bs := make([]byte, 99999)
+    // Initialize with a large number to fit what Read() will pass to it bs := make([]byte, 99999)

-    // Pass the byte slice to the read function resp.Body.Read(bs)
+    // Pass the byte slice to the Read function
+    // Read() does not automatically resize the slice
+    // Only read data into the byte slice until it is fully resp.Body.Read(bs)

     // Print out the actual byte slice